-I was blown away by this economy convertible stroller at JPMA last winter.
+I was blown away by this economy convertible stroller when I first encountered it at JPMA.
 It’s way cheaper than anything like it – and is extremely well engineered, with a top seat that can slide up or down the frame to better accommodate the 2nd seat (if/when you add it).
 This gives you better maneuverability because it pushes the center of gravity to the rear of the stroller.
 It also allows you to be closer (height-wise) to your rear-most child.